 Soothing Drinks, Homemade cakes, Biscuits and Chocolates for clients

-Clients can access free tea and coffee from the reception area, or from the kitchen in the large group space, to enjoy a cup of tea (including assorted herbal and chai), instant coffee, pod coffee, water, chocolates and home made biscuits.
+Clients can access free tea and coffee from the reception area or from the kitchen in the large group space to enjoy a cup of tea (including assorted herbal and chai), instant coffee, pod coffee, water, chocolates and homemade biscuits.

 What is Psychotherapy?

-The immediate goal of a Psychotherapist is to settle and alleviate emotional pain experienced by the client.
+The immediate goal of a Psychotherapist is to settle and alleviate the emotional pain experienced by the client.
 This consists of a series of conversations filled with unconditional positive regard for the client before any treatment can begin.
-This allows the client to feel understood and heard, enabling the therapist to see through the eyes of the client, allowing for a deeper understanding before any therapeutic intervention can be made.
+This allows the client to feel understood and heard, enabling the therapist to see through the eyes of the client and allowing for a deeper understanding before any therapeutic intervention can be made.